 - There were 2 earlier one year surveys in 1989/1990 and 1997/1998.

-From October 2015, the Ministry is continuously surveying people using GPS units and online forms.
+From October 2015 to June 2018, the Ministry continuously surveyed people using GPS units and online forms, collecting 7 days of travel information.

 - Information for people in the survey and frequently asked questions